MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

 ## Enable availability groups

 Next, enable Always On availability groups.
-Do these steps on both SQL Server instances.
+Complete these steps on both SQL Server instances.

 1. From the **Start** screen, open **SQL Server Configuration Manager**.
 1. In the browser tree, select **SQL Server Services**.
 Then right-click the **SQL Server (MSSQLSERVER)** service and select **Properties**.